 Neonatal Jaundice Management

-The consequences of high bilirubin levels can be very serious: if not immediately diagnosed, severe jaundice can cause irreversible neurological damages that will last for the whole life of the baby.
+The consequences of high bilirubin levels can be very serious: Severe jaundice can cause irreversible neurological damages that will last for the whole life of the baby.

 This serious disease is called kernicterus and the children who develop it may have cerebral palsy, mental retardation, hearing loss and, in the most serious cases, death.